Rayza-Slyce/Linkedin_Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 ---

-At this point, it looks like the blob isn’t just a script, but a **compiled or serialised Python payload** (likely marshalled bytecode).

-Combined with what I saw in Wireshark:
+Combined with earlier analysis of 'support.ico' and what I saw in Wireshark:

 - `/getPage?id=sunset` returns a link
 - `/links/sunset.txt` delivers this payload